 If you accept the settlement offer, you cannot file a lawsuit or demand more money for your claim.
 So even if your doctor tells you that you need surgery or you have a permanent impairment, you released all rights to file a claim when you signed the settlement agreement to get the insurance check.

-You have the right to negotiate a settlement and consult with a personal injury attorney in Gainesville.
+You have the right to negotiate a settlement and consult with a personal injury attorney in Gainesville, FL.
 Do not let an insurance claims adjuster pressure you into accepting a settlement before your doctor releases you or you seek legal counsel.

 Contact a Gainesville Personal Injury Lawyer for a Free Consultation

 You do not have to deal with the insurance company alone.
 An experienced personal injury lawyer knows these insurance tactics well and will fight to maximize your compensation.
 Contact a law office today to schedule a free consultation with a Gainesville personal injury attorney.